-Before we charge into favelas, bamboozled by the mass of precariously stacked buildings that seem by some miracle to all squash into a tiny space, it is important to understand what a favela is.
+Before we charge into favelas, bamboozled by the mass of precariously stacked buildings that seem by some miracle to all squash into a 40% hill, it is important to understand what a favela is.

 Impressively Brief History of the Favelas

-Brazil discovered by the Portuguese just 600 years ago, that’s 8 grandmas ago, was quickly inhabited by the colonialists.
-It was an untamed jungle where the navigators settled, exploited and sat their bums down forever, because let’s face it, Portugal just hasn’t got enough rainforests.
-Years pass, farming begins, mining begins and the main work force was African slaves.
-This is a sad time in the history of the world and we have the segregation of over half the population of Brazil.
+Years pass, farming begins, Brazilian mining begins and the main recruited work force was African slaves.
+This is a sad time in the history of the world with the segregation and exploitation of over half the population of Brazil.

 Side note: when Paraguay declared war on Brazil, Uruguay and Argentina simultaneously (and lost dramatically), Emperor Dom Pedro II promised slaves freedom and the poor land in exchange for fighting off the invading neighbours.
 At this point in 1864, we see the initial emergence of these settlements in the urban centres.

-On top of the precarious start, there are a gazillion reasons that many favelas became the playground of drug lords.
-From a refusal of authorities to recognize the presence of favelas; lack of infrastructure; not providing education nor sanitary services; to high levels of informal employment in Brazil.
+On top of the precarious start, there are mountains of reasons that many favelas became the playground of drug lords.
+For example: a refusal of authorities to recognise the presence of favelas; a lack of infrastructure; not providing education nor sanitary services; and high levels of informal employment in Brazil.

 Updates on Favelas’ Situation

 10 years ago the Brazilian government began a scheme called pacification.
-This involved sending in specialized community police units (UPP) to police the favelas.
-The main idea was to take away the alternative policing authority of the drug factions to make the favelas and the city safer.
+This involved sending in specialised community police units (UPP) to police the favelas.
+The main idea was to remove the alternative policing authority of the drug factions to make the favelas and the city safer.
 Like many new policies, this one was vulnerable to flaws.
-It was not all bad, in fact many favelas like the ones I will mention below are just fine to visit, most of the time.

 Therefore, overall we can see why it is important to visit favelas responsibly and not just bumble in on the first jeep that catches you at the hotel.

-Thankfully, there are so many beautiful, generous and entrepreneurial people in favelas across Rio that you can definitely enjoy a responsible visit and maybe even give back to the community!
+Thankfully, there are so many beautiful, generous and entrepreneurial people in favelas across Rio that you can definitely enjoy a responsible favela visit and even give back to the community!

 Visiting Favelas for Food

-David the bar owner and resident of Chapéu Mangueira at the back of Copacabana has a passion for bringing quality, tasty food into the community.
-He won two years running the best “Comida de Buteco” food in Rio de Janeiro!
+Bar do David won two years running the best “Comida de Buteco” food in Rio de Janeiro!

-My favourite dish is the pork ribs with spicy pineapple relish.
-Remember this is a bar with nibbles not a traditional restaurant.
-All the waiters are super attentive and smiley, that’s the kind of people I want to be around.
+The pork ribs with spicy pineapple relish is delectable.
+This is a bar is for nibbles not a traditional restaurant.
+All the waiters are attentive and smiley and residents of the Chapeu Mangueira favela.

-At the top of Vidigal favela there is a mind-boggling view.
-I arrived with a handbag, cute top and shiny sunglasses.
-This was an error.
+At the top of the Vidigal favela there is a mind-boggling view of Zona Sul.
 It is a fairly amateur hike, but boasts a last stretch of steep, painful-on-the-hamstrings-incline.
-Not a walk in the park as it was pitched to me.
-Bring water (I didn’t) and snacks to sit at the top and lap up the views.
-Think about your life up there, on top of the world.
+Not a walk in the park, as it was pitched to me.

 How to reach the trail: Go to the main square at the bottom of Vidigal community.
 There you can either catch a combo (an old hippy van), or a Mototaxi(back of a guy’s motorbike).
 Go in the daytime in a small group.
-Early morning is great because it gets hot hot in Rio.
+Early morning is great to avoid the Brazilian sun’s glare.
 The taxi drivers will know where to drop you off if you say Trilha Dois Irmãos.

 Rocinha: Garagem de Letras (il sorriso dei miei bimbi)

 A charity run by an Italian-Brazilian couple in the community of Rocinha.
-The organization has a daycare centre, youth centre for improving school grades and extracurricular activities and this Garagem de Letras.
+The organization has a daycare centre, youth centre for improving school grades and extracurricular activities and a Garagem de Letras.

 The Garagem de Letras is a library and cafe aimed at providing a space to study, learn business and offers a safe space for social activities.
-They hold several different classes in all the 3 locations mentioned and prefer longer term volunteers.
+They hold several different classes in all three locations and prefer longer term volunteers.

-If you have at least 3 months, this is a great way to get involved with the life in Rocinha.
+If you have at least three months, this is a great way to get involved with the life in Rocinha.

 Santa Marta: English Classes (Casa de Maria e Martha at Christ Church)

-Christ Church is an English speaking church in the neighborhood of Botafogo and very close to the Santa Marta favela.
-Casa de Maria e Martha is a charity organization they support, which sets up daycare centre in the community.
+Christ Church is an English speaking church in the neighbourhood of Botafogo.
+It is in the shadow of the Santa Marta favela.
+Casa de Maria e Martha is a charity organisation they support, which sets up daycare centre in the community.

 They would love English speaking assistants who have any sort of skills to add to the classes.
-If you want to know about more options get in contact with me and we can look through other appropriate and fun volunteer projects!
+If you want to know about more options get in contact with Christ Church Rio.

 #1 Wonder alone into any random favela, especially at night.

-Favelas are like any other neighborhood in the world where you aren’t familiar.
-Robbery is principally opportunistic and you wondering around oblivious is an opportunity… for someone else to get a new phone.
+Favelas are like any other neighbourhood in the world where you aren’t familiar.
+Robbery is principally opportunistic and anyone wondering around oblivious is an opportunity… for someone else to get a new phone.

-#2 Go in those jeeps you book from the hotels.
+#2 Go in the jeeps you book from the hotels.

 You look like you are going on a people safari.
 In 2017, a Spanish tourist was shot in a vehicle touring a favela community.
-It’s a corporate money making scheme that doesn’t help the people.
+It’s a corporate money making scheme that doesn’t help the people and residents of favelas.